Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 - Check Event Viewer and Reliability Monitor for related errors.

-Example: if File Explorer shows UI glitches after an update, check whether the release notes mention scaling or dark mode bugs.
+If File Explorer shows UI glitches after an update, check whether the release notes mention scaling or dark mode bugs.
 That can save hours of blind troubleshooting.

 Recovery Options for Troubleshooting Issues